gitlabhq/gitlabhq/doc/development/doc_styleguide.md

     ```

 1. Find and replace any occurrences of the old location with the new one.
-   A quick way to find them is to use `grep`:
+   A quick way to find them is to use `grep`.
+First go to the root directory
+   where you cloned the `gitlab-ce` repository and then do:

     ```
+    grep -nR "workflow/lfs/lfs_administration" app/ doc/ spec/
-    grep -nR "lfs_administration.md" doc/
+    grep -nR "lfs/lfs_administration" app/ doc/ spec/
     ```

+Things to note:

+- Since we also use inline documentation, except for the documentation itself,
+  the document might also be referenced in the views of GitLab (`app/`) which will
+  render when visiting `/help`, and sometimes in the testing suite (`spec/`).
-    The above command will search in the `doc/` directory for
+- The above `grep` command will search in the `app/`, `doc/` and `spec/`
+  directories for `workflow/lfs/lfs_administration` and `lfs/lfs_administration`
-    `lfs_administration.md` recursively and will print the file and the line
-    where this file is mentioned.
-Note that we used just the filename
+  recursively and will print the file and the line where this file is mentioned.
-    (`lfs_administration.md`) and not the whole the relative path
-    (`workflow/lfs/lfs_administration.md`).
+  You may ask why the two greps.
+Since we use relative paths to link to
+  documentation, sometimes it might be useful to search a path deeper.
+- The `*.md` extension is not used when a document is linked to GitLab's
+  built-in help page, that's why we omit it in `grep`.

 ## Configuration documentation for source and Omnibus installations